Kikinda: Main sights

 The Suvača is a horse-powered dry mill.
 Kikinda has one of the three remaining such mills in Europe (the other two being in Szarvas, Hungary and Otok).
 There were many mills like this in the city: 17 in 1781, 32 in 1801, with the largest recorded number being 51 in 1847.
 The only remaining mill was built in 1899 and was operational until 1945.

 Located in the center of the square, the Serbian Orthodox church was built in 1769.
 The icons of the iconostasis were done by Jakov Orfelin (nephew of Zacharius Orfelin) in 1773.
 Teodor Ilić Češljar is the author of the two large wall paintings "The Last Supper" and "Ascension of Jesus Christ" (1790).
 Both, the late baroque iconostasis and the wall paintings show significant influence of western European art of the period.
 New church bells were installed in 1899.

-Small Vodice church was built in 1865.
+The small Vodice church was built in 1865.
 On an elevated plateau above it, four water wells were dug.
-THe complex was declared a cultural monument.
-Serbian Orthodox Holy Trinity monastery is located in the south outskirts of the city.
+The complex was declared a cultural monument.
+The Serbian Orthodox Holy Trinity monastery is located in the southern outskirts of the city.
 It was built between 1885 and 1887 as a foundation of Melanija Nikolić-Gajčić.
 The construction of the Roman Catholic Church in Kikinda was started in 1808 and completed in 1811.

 According to a popular belief, the treasure of Attila the Hun is buried somewhere on the territory of the city of Kikinda.

 Fossil remains of a mammoth, named Kika, were discovered in 1996 in the clay pit of the "Toza Marković" company.
 Kika was a female, 4.7 m tall, 7 m long with an estimated weight of 7 t.
 The tusks are 3.5 m long.
 That makes Kika one of the largest mammoth specimens ever discovered.
 It is still not determined to which mammoth species it belongs.

 Among the birdwatchers Kikinda is known as the prime hotspot for observing winter roosts of long-eared owl with large number of individuals.
-Kkinda has been nicknamed as the Serbian owl capital.
+Kikinda has been nicknamed the Serbian owl capital.
 The roosts are situated in city parks so they are easily accessible.
 In November 2017, 238 owls were numbered while the record was set in 2009 when 743 birds were counted in the town.
 At one point, 145 owls were counted on only one tree.
 The BBC crews visited Kikinda in 2015 and 2018, filming documentaries about the wild animals in urban areas and focusing on the owls.